apavarino/Deadchest/index.md

 ## Deadchest Documentation

-Welcome to the official documentation of the deadchest plugin.
+Welcome to the official documentation of Deadchest plugin.
 Here you will find everything you need to use the plugin.

 <div  align="center">
     <img src="https://github.com/apavarino/Deadchest/raw/master/deadchest-logo.png" alt="Deadchest" width="800" /><br>